Anna Hume

 Anna Hume (floruit 1644) was a Scottish translator, poet and writer.

 Hume was the daughter of Jacobean poet and historian David Hume of Godscroft.
 She superintended the posthumous publication of her father's History of the House and Race of Douglas and Angus, published The Triumphs of Love, Chastitie, Death: translated out of Petrarch by Mrs. Anna Hume, and is also said to have translated many of her father's Latin poems.

 Controversy surrounded her publication of History of the House and Race of Douglas and Angus, as William Douglas, 11th Earl of Angus, and first marquis of Douglas, was dissatisfied with Hume's work.
 Douglas consulted Drummond of Hawthornden, who admitted various defects and extravagant views in Hume.
 Hawthornden, however, did not fight to stop the publication of the work, as be believed that the suppression of the book would ruin the gentlewoman, 'who hath ventured, she says, her whole fortune' on its publication.
-Drummond of Hawthornden, after observing Anna Hume's commendatory verses, declared himself unworthy of 'the blazon of so pregnant and rare a wit.’
+Drummond of Hawthornden, after observing Anna Hume's commendatory verses, declared himself unworthy of 'the blazon of so pregnant and rare a wit.'

 Family

 Anna Hume's father, Hume of Godscroft, was a Scottish historian, poet and political figure.
-David Hume fought in many historical wars in Scotland, and was present at Battle of Ancrum Moor in 1545 and the battle of Pinkie in 1547.
+Her grandfather David Hume of Wedderburn fought in many wars in Scotland, and was present at battle of Ancrum Moor in 1545 and the battle of Pinkie in 1547.
 He was captured at Dalkeith Castle by the English in 1548 and remained a prisoner for two years until a ransom was paid.
-He also sided with Mary, Queen of Scots at Carberrry Hill, and commanded 500 horsemen against the English in 1567.
+He also sided with Mary, Queen of Scots at Carberry Hill.
 His first wife was Barbara Johnstone, and his second wife, Anna Hume's mother, was Mariota Johnstone, known as "The Good Lady Wedderburn" for her charity work and good influence on the community.
 Not much is known about Anna Hume's ancestors on her mother's side.

-Anna Hume's grandfather, David Hume was also an active soldier, who was present at the Battle of Flodden in 1513, where his father and elder brother were killed by the English.
+Anna Hume's great-grandfather, David Hume was also an active soldier, who was present at the Battle of Flodden in 1513, where his father and elder brother were killed by the English.
 David Hume also led a clan against the Duke of Albany in the border wars.
 He is known for cutting off the head of the French Warden Antoine d'Arces de la Bastle in 1517, after he was killed by John and Partick Hume.
 He married Alison Douglas, daughter of George Douglas, Master of Angus.

-Anna Hume also had six siblings: George, David, James, John, Juliana and Mariot Hume.
-Her brother George Hume was Collector and Comptroller of the Exchequer and Master of Household to James VI and Anne of Denmark.
-Her brother David Hume of Godscroft, was a philosopher and historian who aided her Anna Hume and their father Dave Hume, in writing "History of Douglas and Angus."
-He also aided his father in writing History of Humes of Wedderburn, a compilation of the Hume family history.